-the lowest-paid civil servants when in-kind benefits (housing, cars, telephones, and so on) are taken into account, but if such benefits are excluded, the difference is only fivefold (Kenleers, 2004).
-Moreover, where "moonlighting" and corruption prevail, senior civil servants will earn more than junior ones, as they are likely to have more opportunity to engage in such activities.
+In Indonesia, as in many developing countries, allowances and in-kind benefits play a substantial role in remunerating public sector employees, which is why determining the right balance between pay, benefits and allowance is very important.
+In Zambia, for instance, permanent secretaries earn 50 times as times as much as the lowest paid civil servants when inkind benefits (housing, cars, telephones, and so on) are taken into account, but if such benefits are excluded, the difference is only fivefold ( Kenleers, 2004).
+Moreover, where moonlighting and corruption prevail, senior civil servants will earn more than junior ones, as they are likely to have more opportunity to engage in such activities.
+The income of civil servant in Indonesia consists basically of three elements :

-The income of civil servant in Indonesia consists basically of three elements:
+1. The basic salary which based on the rank and grade of the civil servant

-- 1. The basic salary which based on the rank and grade of the civil servant - 2.
-Various standardized allowances, like rice and family allowances, structural allowances (for holders of structural positions), functional allowances (for holders of functional allowances), and special allowances for civil servants working in remote areas(like Papua; in the past) - 3.
-Other salary supplements in cash or kind, like Idul Fitri (the Moslem's holliday) bonuses, provisions of transport to and from the office, housing, daily subsistence allowances for official travel, and medical care.
+- 2. Various standardized allowances, like rice and family allowances, structural allowances (for holders of structural positions), functional allowances (for holders of functional allowances), and special allowances for civil servants working in remote areas (like Papua; in the past) - 3.
+Other salary supplements in cash or kind, like Idul Fitri (the Moslems holiday) bonuses, provisions of transport to and from the office, housing, daily subsistence allowances for official travel, and medical care.
+As an example of the allowances given to the Indonesias civil servants, who are holding structural positions, Table 5 given information on allowance for structural positions.